-There aren’t many places in the world more enchanting and luminous than Aix-en-Provence, France.
-Known for its collectively golden-hued buildings, artistic heritage, and sprawling open-air markets, it’s one of those little cities whose inexplicable charm sticks around long after setting off for another location.
+Our account executive Liz spent a few months living in the south of France, and in her opinion, there aren’t many places in the world more enchanting and luminous than Aix-en-Provence.
+Known for its collectively golden-hued buildings, artistic heritage, and sprawling open-air markets, it’s one of those little cities whose inexplicable yet welcome charm sticks around long after setting off for another location.

 Bring our Mini Sling in ochre, and it'll fit your market findings while you fit right in with the Aixoise architecture.